jairodelgado/coletilla/README.md

 # Features

   - Allows users to post questions to the community.
-  - A web-site moderatos aprove all questions and answers, nothing get published withoe approval.
+  - A web-site moderator approve all questions and answers, nothing gets published without approval.
-  - Users can register a jabber id to get notified when answers to their questions or discussions intantaneously.
+  - Users can register a jabber id to get notified when someone answers their questions or participate on its discussions intantaneously.

 # Installation